turbot/terraform-provider-steampipecloud/docs/data-sources/user.md

 page_title: "steampipecloud_user Data Source - terraform-provider-steampipecloud"
 subcategory: ""
 description: |-
-  The user data source allows you to retrieve information about the user whose token is used for authentication.
+  The user data source allows to retrieve information about the user whose token is used for authentication.
 ---

 # Data Source `steampipecloud_user`

-The user data source allows you to retrieve information about the user whose token is used for authentication.
+The user data source allows to retrieve information about the user whose token is used for authentication.

 ## Example Usage